dmcg/daviddenton.github.io/_drafts/connectpattern.md

 ```

 #### Using the adapter
-Apart from the usage of the Companion Object as a hook, construction of our Adapter looks similar to the previous version - we have not exposed any more types (there is still just `GitHubAPI`).
+Apart from the usage of the Companion Object as a hook, construction of our Adapter looks similar to the previous version - we have not exposed any more concrete types (there is still just `GitHubApi`).
 However, calling the API does look different - because of the operator function `invoke()`, we now treat the Server as a simple function which takes Action instances:

 ```kotlin
 val gitHub: GitHubApi = GitHubApi.Http(OkHttp())